MauroDruwel/The-Whaddy-Safe-Gate/README.md

-# WPSE477 Force sensing resistor sensor module

-This example shows how to measure the output of HC-SR05 ultrasonic distance sensor with an Arduino® compatible board.
+# The Whaddy Safe Gate

+This example is an automated garage door.
-The example program prints the distance between the sensor and an object.
+The example program turns on a servo when the correct finger is placed on the fingerprint sensor and nothing is in front of the distance sensor.

 ## Library dependencies
+* Adafruit_Fingerprint.h
-* None
+* Servo.h

 ## Wiring diagram
 ![](./wiring_diagram_bb.png)

-## Additional information
-  For more information about the Whadda WPSE306 HC-SR05 ultrasonic distance sensor, check the manual available at [whadda.com](https://whadda.com)